SuhasVS95/Real-Time-Car-Model-Classifier-Web-app/README.md

-# CLASSIFICATION OF CAR MODELS USING COVOLUTIONAL NEURAL NETWORK (TRANSFERLEARNING|DEPLOYMENT)
+# REAL-TIME CLASSIFICATION OF CAR MODELS USING COVOLUTIONAL NEURAL NETWORK (TRANSFERLEARNING|DEPLOYMENT)

 This is an end to end image classification deep learning project from data collection to deployment as a web app(using gradio)